-Minnesota Experience is embarking on a new project, with author Jack El-Hai, that explores one of the state’s oldest active missing persons cases.
-The Klein brothers, Kenny, David, and Danny, ages 8, 6 and 4, left for Farview Park in Minneapolis’ Northside on Nov.
+Minnesota Experience is embarking on a new project with author Jack El-Hai that explores one of the state’s oldest active missing persons cases.
+The Klein brothers, Kenny, David and Danny, ages 8, 6 and 4, left for Farview Park in Minneapolis’ Northside on Nov.
 10th, 1951 and were never seen again.
-After an initial, extensive search that turned up almost nothing, it was assumed they fell into the Mississippi River and drowned.
-Police closed the case after 5 days, but the Klein family and their community never stopped looking.
+After an initial, extensive search that turned up almost nothing, it was assumed that they fell into the Mississippi River and drowned.
+Police closed the case after 5 days, but the Klein family and their community never stopped looking for the boys.

-Wright County deputies Jessica Miller and Lance Salls picked up the case and for the last six years has been working to move it forward on their off time.
+Wright County deputies Jessica Miller and Lance Salls picked up the case and, for the last six years, have been working to move it forward in their off the clock.
 For Miller, it’s the family that motivates her to keep going.
-“They were constantly reaching out to anyone who will listen to their story, the lengths that they went to, the time that they spent trying to find these boys throughout their entire lives is just amazing.
+“They were constantly reaching out to anyone who would listen to their story, the lengths that they went to, the time that they spent trying to find these boys throughout their entire lives is just amazing.
 They never stopped looking.”

-With a case this cold, much of the work being done is combing through old files and following leads, whenever possible, that weren’t fully in 1951.
+With a case this cold, much of the work being done is combing through old files and following leads – whenever possible – that weren’t fully explored in 1951.
 But what’s missing in that is the human story.

 If you grew up in the neighborhood, remember the case, knew the family we’d love to hear from you.
 You can reach the Long Lost team at [email protected] or call us at 651-229-1524.